Stocks rebound on Wall Street as S&P 500 nears record again

 The recent rise in yields has also slowed the supersonic ascent for gold recently.
 The metal's price has shot to record highs this year, benefiting from increased demand by investors looking for safety amid the pandemic but not interested in the low yields offered by bonds.

 Gold for delivery in December dropped by more than $90 per ounce on Tuesday.
-It clawed back a bit of that Wednesday morning, adding $4.00 to $1,950.30 per ounce.
+It clawed back a bit of that Wednesday, adding $5.20 to $1,951.50 per ounce.

 In Asia, Japan’s Nikkei 225 rose 0.4%, South Korea’s Kospi added 0.6% and the Hang Seng in Hong Kong gained 1.4%.
 Stocks in Shanghai slipped 0.6%.